-PS 6: FCS 11.7 Apply design knowledge, skills, processes, and theories and oral, written, and visual presentation skills to communicate design ideas.
-Industry Standards and/or Competencies Total Learning Hours for Unit: 20 4.1 FCS 11.4.2 Evaluate floor plans systems.
-4.2 FCS 11.4.3 Draft an interior spa 4.3 FCS 11.4.4 Arrange furniture pla 4.4 FCS 11.6.4 Critique design plan 4.5 FCS 11.7.2 Prepare sketches, eta a for efficiency and safety in areas including but not limited to zones, traffic patterns, so the to scale using correct architecture symbols. a cement with reference to principles of design, traffic flow, activity, and existing archites to address client's needs, goals and resources. belevations, and renderings using appropriate media. entations including legends, keys, and schedules.
-A ligned Washington State Learning Standards 1.1 Understand arts concepts and vocabulary 1.2 Develop arts skills and technique 2.1 Apply a creative process in the arts 3.1 Use the arts to express and present ideas and feelings 3.2 Use the arts to communicate for a specific purpose torage, and electrical, and mechanical tectural features.
-3.3 Develop personal aesthetic criteria to communicate artistic choices 4.2 Demonstrate and analyze the connections between the arts and other content a 4.5 Demonstrate knowledge of arts careers and the knowledge of arts skills in the w Computer Science Educational Technology 1.2.1 Communicate and collaborate to learn with others.
+PS 6: FCS 11.7 Apply design knowl PS 6: FCS 11.7 Apply design knowledge, skills, processes, and theories and oral, written, and visual presentation skills to communicate design ideas.
+Industry Standards and/or Competencies Total Learning Hours for Unit: 20 4.1 FCS 11.4.2 Evaluate floor plans for efficiency and safety in areas including but not limited to zones, traffic patterns, storage, and electrical, and mechanical systems.
+4.2 FCS 11.4.3 Draft an interior space to scale using correct architecture symbols.
+4.3 FCS 11.4.4 Arrange furniture placement with reference to principles of design, traffic flow, activity, and existing architectural features.
+4.4 FCS 11.6.4 Critique design plans to address client's needs, goals and resources.
+4.5 FCS 11.7.2 Prepare sketches, elevations, and renderings using appropriate media.
+4.6 FCS 11.7.3 Prepare visual presentations including legends, keys, and schedules.
+Aligned Washington State Learning Standards 1.1 Understand arts concepts and vocabulary 1.2 Develop arts skills and techniques 2.1 Apply a creative process in the arts 3.1 Use the arts to express and present ideas and feelings 3.2 Use the arts to communicate for a specific purpose 3.3 Develop personal aesthetic criteria to communicate artistic choices 4.2 Demonstrate and analyze the connections between the arts and other content a 4.5 Demonstrate knowledge of arts careers and the knowledge of arts skills in the w Computer Science Educational Technology 1.2.1 Communicate and collaborate to learn with others.
 English Language Arts RST4 Determine the meaning of symbols, key terms, and other domain-specific words and phrases as they are used in a specific scientific or technical context relevant to grades 11-12 texts and topics.
 RST5 Analyze how the text structures information or ideas into categories or hierarchies, demonstrating understanding of the information or ideas.
-Environment & Sustainability ability Financial Education Health and Physical Education Mathematics Science Social Studies UNIT 5 Textiles/Coverings/Treatments COMPONENTS AND ASSESSMENTS Performance Assessments: Dream Room Project: Create and present a color board with the following textiles; tiles wall coverings, window treatments, fabrics, paint and hardware Rubric-based evaluation Leadership Alignment: 21st Century Skill: Learning and Inn Families First Financial Fitness STAR Events Standards and Competencies Unit 5: PS 3: FCS 11.6 Evaluate client's ne eds, goals, and resources in creating design plans for housing and residential and co ommercial interiors.
+Environment & Sustainability Financial Education Health and Physical Education Mathematics Science Social Studies UNIT 5 Textiles/Coverings/Treatments COMPONENTS AND ASSESSMENTS Performance Assessments: Dream Room Project: Create and present a color board with the following textiles; tiles wall coverings, window treatments, fabrics, paint and hardware Rubric-based evaluation Leadership Alignment: 21st Century Skill: Learning and Innovation, Life and Career Families First Financial Fitness STAR Events Standards and Competencies Unit 5: PS 3: FCS 11.6 Evaluate client's ne eds, goals, and resources in creating design plans for housing and residential and co ommercial interiors.